antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

 <br>

-We have seen that the samples of a dataset can be annotated with e.g clinical data or molecular biology parameters such as demographic characteristics and different phenotypes.
-Each group of annotated data is called a **track** in R2.
-These tracks can be used to adapt your analysis based on your dataset specific anntotation: to filter your samples, to compare groups of samples, to color plots with meta information, or to correlate genomics patterns in your data.
+We have seen before that the samples of a dataset can be annotated with extra annotation, or tracks.
 To get a better overview of the available annotation of a dataset, we can use the tool **Cohort Overview** in R2.

 * Go back to the main page and select **Cohort Overview** as type of analysis in box 3.